coffebar/neovim-project/README.md

 Plugin will add these commands:

-- `:Telescope neovim-project discover` - find a project based on `projects` patterns.
+- `:Telescope neovim-project discover` - find a project based on patterns.

-- `:Telescope neovim-project history` - select a project from you recent history.
+- `:Telescope neovim-project history` - select a project from your recent history.

 #### Telescope mappings